 I was thinking about the warning my son mentioned that the U.S. may default on its trillions of national debt.
 I calmed myself with the thought that the senators who are opposing to extend debt ceiling will eventually come to a compromise.
 The U.S. Treasury has printed trillions of dollars, predominantly held by the Chinese- so what are they worried about?
 No such thing can ever happen in India.

 I tried to figure out how this chaotic continent became a leading economic player?
 What makes the Indians so successful?
-Upon arrival at the Taj Exotica, the hotel presented us with a welcome back chocolate cake.
+Upon arrival at the Taj Exotica, the hotel presented us with a welcome back brown cake.
 It was a very touching gesture; however, following a stern warning about maintaining a low calorie intake, we did not dare to touch it.
 On the second day, the cake started to attract the attention of the ants and flies.
 They became really excited and filled the room, disrupting my afternoon nap.

 I contacted housekeeping to remove the cake with the flies.
 Two serious looking guys promptly arrived; one holding a tennis racket.
 I was a bit taken aback; was this guy going to chase the flies away one by one?
 What a novel service!

 I was a bit skeptical but knowing the problem-solving ability of the Indians, I thought I would just wait and see.
 The guy surprised me - he just passed the racket around the flies and I realized it contained an electric trap.
 In less than two minutes all the flies had been taken care of, swiftly and efficiently.
 Once again, I learned a great lesson - executive power has to be simple, clean, and electrifying.